stiles/ezesri/README.md

 - **Filtering**: Filter data by bounding box or attribute query.
 - **Bulk exports**: Download all layers from a MapServer or FeatureServer.
 - **Simple CLI**: An easy-to-use command-line interface for all features.
+- **Human-readable metadata**: Get a clean summary of layer metadata.

 ## Installation